Known4225/chjant/README.txt

 Division and Modulo (could be impossible)
 Loops (?) - may be impossible, I guess I could incorporate a clock, but then I'd need memory and at that point I might as well just build a computer

+I also want to make it more obvious what the inputs and output even is when you load it into the logicgates program.
+Ideas include:
+Reformatting how components and modules are placed (very difficult because of bad design decisions) Adding a text section to the logicgates program, which draws text on the screen at specific spots so I can label things (destroys compatibility with older logicgates versions)

 To be honest, it's a miracle that this thing barely works in its current state I never made a C parser or compiler before, and that should be fairly obvious with one glance of the code